 Implementation of the ISO Cell Counting Standards

-The course was developed with input from the Subject Matter Experts (SMEs), including NIST, FDA, and device manufacturers, who helped create the ISO 20391-1:2018 (Part 1) and ISO 20391-2:2019 (Part 2) Standards.
+The course was developed with input from Subject Matter Experts (SMEs), including NIST, FDA, and device manufacturers, who contributed to the creation of ISO 20391-1:2018 (Part 1) and ISO 20391-2:2019 (Part 2) Standards.

 To gain the knowledge and tools necessary for designing precise and reproducible cell counting processes, we encourage you to learn more about our on-demand course and register here.